ctrix/angular-ui-growl/README.md

 Dependencies
 ============

-ui.growl depends only on AngularJS 1.0.X or 1.1.X.
+Angular-UI-Growl depends only on AngularJS 1.0.X or 1.1.X.
 Versions up to 1.0.7 and 1.1.5 has been tested.

 If you will use JQuery, which is not mandatory, the fading effect will be animated.